Fiserv/fraud-mitigation/docs/dataStandalone.md

 # Data – Standalone

+---

-<pre>Benefit from our industry specific scoring models whether or not your business acquires with us.</pre>
+Benefit from our industry specific scoring models whether or not your business acquires with us.

+---

 **Required** &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  **Recommended**